 Raising Awareness and improving nature conservation through data collection, exchange of practices and school activities: the receipt of IMPRECO

-The Adriatic and Ionian region has an extraordinary environmental ecosystem, extremely delicate, but nevertheless subject to high pressures from agriculture, industries and urbanisation that threat biodiversity and nature conservation.
+The Adriatic and Ionian region has an extraordinary environmental ecosystem, nevertheless subject to high pressures from agriculture, industries and urbanisation that threat biodiversity and nature conservation.
 The ecosystem services in the protected areas need to be monitored and assessed in order to preserve the quality of the ecosystem itself, as well as to ensure a sustainable use of natural resources.

 IMPRECO works to enhance the preservation of ecosystem services by strengthening biodiversity and nature conservation in 7 NATURA 2000 protected sites.
 To this end, the project will set up a transnational network of relevant actors as well as a strategy on ecosystem management and conservation, together with a set of innovative governing tools by involving grassroots organisations and schools.